 The 10th most popular all terrain vehicle trail in New Mexico.

 Northeast of Sante Fe and Taos, the 4th Of July Canyon is a popular route with ATV riders travelling to the Red River region.
 The ATV trails climb through dense pine forest and offer occasional views of the surrounding mountains.
 The 4th Of July Canyon ATV riding routes are known to be very rugged, so be prepared.

 The 4th of July Canyon (Forest Road 490) is approximately 4 miles from Red River on SR578 in upper Red River Canyon.

 While ATV riding the 4th Of July Canyon, each all-terrain-vehicle is required to display a State Of New Mexico registration permit sticker.
 This includes both residents and non-residents.
 Residents can obtain a registration permit sticker from any Motor Vehicle Division Field Office.
 Non-residents can obtain a New Mexico ATV registration permit sticker online or by calling the Departement of Game and Fish at (505) 476-8000.
 Make sure to have a sticker displayed before ATV riding the 4th Of July Canyon.

 Overall, 4th Of July Canyon is the 10th most popular ATV riding trail of all 16 ATV trails in New Mexico.
-Several of the better atv trails are nearby 4th Of July Canyon including Red River OHV Area, Garrapate Ridge, Goose Lake, Largo Lake, Middle Fork and Cerro Negro.
+Several of the better atv trails are nearby 4th Of July Canyon including Red River OHV Area, Garrapate Ridge, Cerro Negro, Goose Lake, Largo Lake and Middle Fork.